 He tried to walk away, but the slayer grabbed him by the throat and made him collide with a pillar behind him.

 "Yeah, well I still feel awfully chatty!
 You weren't just gonna give them me tonight - you were gonna give them Libby too!"
 She banged him against the pillar again out of disgust.
 "I am so thrilled that Libby saw right through you!
 You're plan is over!"

 "Actually, it's not.
 Not even close."

 Buffy released him and Ford went into a coughing fit.
 He successfully pulled himself out of it, but it didn't phase his new villain persona.

 "What do you mean?"
 Buffy demanded, becoming skeptical.

-Buffy rolled her eyes and cut him down saying, "Of course, those doors only open from the outside, blah blah, the vampire will come in after sunset to turn everyone, blah blah, there's just one small hole in your plan."
-Slayer eased her stance and raised her eye brows finishing, "Libby is going to crash the party...after your precious vamps arrive."
+Buffy rolled her eyes and cut him down saying, "Of course, those doors only open from the outside, blah blah, the vampires will come in after sunset to turn everyone, blah blah, there's just one small hole in your plan," the slayer eased her stance and raised her eye brows finishing, "Libby is going to crash the party...after your precious vamps arrive."